envimate/httpmate/docs/04_Cookies.md

    - `NONE` - send the cookie with every request

     Not set by default, which will cause most browsers to default to the `NONE` policy.

+- `withSameSiteDirective()` - same as `withSameSitePolicy()`, but allows to set the `SameSite` directive in a low-level fashion by directly setting its string value.

+- `withDirective()` - allows to set a custom cookie directive.
+When called with one parameter, the directive is inserted as-is.
+When called with two parameters, both parameters (key and value) are concatenated with an `=` and inserted.

 The following example will set the `myCookie` cookie with a lifetime of two hours:
 ```java
 final HttpMate httpMate = anHttpMate()